anjanai/tabla-notation/README.md

 ```

 The tool also generates notation for the Vishwamohini tool.
 This tool is another free web-based tool for tabla notation, which also lets you hear the tabla sounds online.
-Please see [http://vishwamohini.com/](vishwamohini.com) and [http://vishwamohini.com/music/demo.php](Vishwamohini Demo) for more.
-You will need to sign up to be able to save something new, but you can play around with things using my [http://vishwamohini.com/music/music.php?id=871](Vishwamohini Sandbox).
+Please see [vishwamohini.com](http://vishwamohini.com/) and [Vishwamohini Demo](http://vishwamohini.com/music/demo.php) for more.
+You will need to sign up to be able to save something new, but you can play around with things using my [Vishwamohini Sandbox](http://vishwamohini.com/music/music.php?id=871).